Stumptown (TV series): Casting

 In February 2019, it was announced that Cobie Smulders had been cast in the pilot's lead role.
 Alongside the series order announcement, it was reported that Michael Ealy, Mark Webber and Camryn Manheim had joined the cast in starring roles.
 On May 11, 2019, it was reported that Webber, who was originally cast to play the male lead opposite Smulders in the series, had exited and his role would be recast.
 On May 29, 2019, Jake Johnson was cast as Grey McConnell, replacing Webber.

 At the 2019 San Diego Comic Con preview of the pilot, Cobie Smulders confirmed that Dex's bisexuality would "definitely be addressed in the series".
 Smulders described Dex as "definitely attracted to women and men ... she tries to recover from her PTSD through sex.
 She's up for anything — it's one of the things that drew me to this character."

 Filming

 Although set in Portland, the series is filmed in Los Angeles.
 However, the pilot episode, filmed mostly in Vancouver, B.C., included a few scenes shot in Portland.

 Cancellation

 On May 21, 2020, ABC renewed the series for a second season.
 On July 25, 2020, Monica Owusu-Breen joined the series as an executive producer for the second season.
 On September 16, 2020, it was announced that production delays, caused by the ongoing COVID-19 pandemic, meant the series would not be ready in time, effectively canceling the series.
-ABC Studios shopped the series.
+ABC Studios unsuccessfully shopped the series for a new broadcast partner.
 According to Deadline Hollywood, production had not yet started, the change of showrunner would also have delayed scripts and the show would not have been ready until April 2021.